Azure/azure-sdk-for-python/sdk/iothub/azure-iot-deviceprovisioning/samples/README.md

-# Azure IoT Device Provisioning Service client library for Python Samples
+# Azure IoT Device Provisioning client library for Python Samples

-These are code samples that show common usage of the Azure IoT Device Provisioning Service client library.
+These are code samples that show common usage of the Azure IoT Device Provisioning client library.
 The async versions of any sample files will be appended with `_async` to show async client usage examples.